 - What time is it right now?

 You may also want to include some simple questions related to prepositions.
 For example, where are your mom and dad AT right now?
 How many pens are ON the desk?
 Is there a boy or girl sitting NEXT TO me?
+If you can draw from personal experience, it’ll be a great activity.

 You get the picture.
 Change it up to include a few different ones each class.
 You can find out more about this English teaching strategy here: ESL Daily Routine for Kids.